baruch112233/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '3-listfiles' script displayes current directory contents in a long format The '4-listmorefiles' script displays current directory contents, including hidden files, in a long format The '5-listfilesdigitonly' script displays current directory contents in long format, with user and group IDs displayed numerically, along with hidden files(starting with .)
+The '6-firstdirectory' script creates a directory named my_first_directory in the /tmp/ directory